WhiskeySockets/Baileys/README.md

 yarn add github:adiwajshing/baileys
 ```

-Then import in your code using:
+Then import your code using:
 ``` ts
 // for multi-device
 import makeWASocket from '@adiwajshing/baileys'